 While these six organizations deserve praise for incorporating telehealth as part of the nationwide effort to flatten the curve of COVID-19, they are not alone.
 We've read stories about physical therapists, group practices, wound care specialty practices, paramedics, and many more embracing telehealth and telemedicine.
 When the pandemic is over, many providers and patients will have a greater appreciation for the role virtual services can — and, one can argue, should — play in the delivery of healthcare.

 We are pleased that Cureatr is already helping providers nationwide delivery timely, effective remote care through the use of our medication management platform, Meds 360°.
 To assist even more providers, we recently announced that we will be offering open access to Meds 360°, free of cost, to all qualified hospitals, health systems, and provider organizations on the front lines of COVID-19 care (while capacity lasts).
-To get started, submit the form on this landing page or email to firstname.lastname@example.org.
+To get started, email email@example.com.